saulpw/jdot/README.md

 Add items to `@macros` to create new macro definitions.
 The key is the macro name, and the value is the template to be matched or filled.
-The template is given using the same JSOM syntax, so JSOM output can be copied verbatim into a macro.
+The template is given using the same JDOT syntax, so JDOT output can be copied verbatim into a macro.

 Variable values are designated like `?varname`.
 Variables can match any type, including containers.